Kavya8897/OCR/README.md

 ## Comparision of Different  OCRs

-In this I compared different OCRs with 37 screenshots and analyised the results of each OCRs.
+In this I compared different OCRs with 37 screenshots and analyised the results of each OCRs and used spacy Library for cleaning text and for applying POS tagging.
 You can check the analysis in documentation part.

 ## Extracting text from Images